XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 🛡️ RégulationCySEC (Cyprus); not regulated by Canadian authorities

-📊 Plateformes de tradingMetaTrader 4 (MT4), MetaTrader 5 (MT5), FBS Trader app
+📊 Plateformes de tradingMetaTrader 4, MetaTrader 5, FBS Trader app

-🛠️ Outils de tradingAdvanced charting, technical indicators, automated trading, FBS CopyTrade app
+🛠️ Outils de tradingAdvanced charting, technical indicators, automated trading, CopyTrade app

 📝 Ordres clésMarket, limit, stop, stop-limit orders

-💸 FraisNo account or inactivity fee; spreads from 0.7 pips (Standard); zero commission (Standard/Cent); withdrawal fees may apply
+💸 FraisNo account fees; spreads from 0.7 pips (Standard); $0 commissions (Standard); withdrawal fees from $0

 💰 Dépôt minimum